jeffh/check.statem/doc/basics/getting_started.md

 that test.check emits, but it would be nice to get more details!

-We can wrap our `run-cmds` call with `print-failed-runs!` which will print the command and its return value:
+We can wrap our `run-cmds` call with `print-failed-runs!` which will print the command and its return value when a generated program fails:

 ```clojure